Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Introduction

 It should be pointed out that different relaxations of strong edge coloring may be related to each other.
-For example, the {\em $(s,t)$-relaxed strong edge coloring}, which was first proposed by He and Lin \cite{HL2017} in 2017, is suitable for the channel assignment problem with limited channel resources in wireless radio networks.
-For any nonnegative integers $s,t$ and $k$, an $(s,t)$-relaxed strong $k$-edge-coloring of $G$ is an assignment of $k$ colors to edges of $G$, such that for each edge $e$ of $G$, at most $s$ edges at distance 1 and at most $t$ edges at distance 2 from $e$ receive the same color as $e$.
-The {\em $(s,t)$-relaxed strong chromatic index} of $G$, denoted by $\chi'_{(s,t)}(G)$, is the minimum integer $k$ such that $G$ admits an $(s,t)$-relaxed strong $k$-edge-coloring.
+For example, the $(s,t)$-relaxed strong edge coloring, which was first proposed by He and Lin \cite{HL2017} in 2017, is suitable for the channel assignment problem with limited channel resources in wireless radio networks.
+For any nonnegative integers $s$, $t$, and $k$, an \emph{$(s,t)$-relaxed strong $k$-edge-coloring} of $G$ is an assignment of $k$ colors to edges of $G$, such that for every edge $e$ of $G$, at most $s$ edges at distance $1$ and at most $t$ edges at distance $2$ from $e$ receive the same color as $e$.
+The \emph{$(s,t)$-relaxed strong chromatic index} $\chi'_{(s,t)}(G)$ of $G$ is the minimum integer $k$ such that $G$ admits an $(s,t)$-relaxed strong $k$-edge-coloring.

-In \cite{HL2017}, He and Lin studied the $(s,t)$-relaxed strong edge coloring of {\em trees} and constructed a $(0,\Delta-1)$-relaxed strong $(\Delta+1)$-edge-coloring for any given tree $T$ with maximum degree $\Delta$.
-Then in \cite{LMS2022}, the authors pointed out that such a coloring provided by He and Lin is also a semistrong edge coloring, which implies that $\chi'_{ss}(T)\le \Delta+1$ for any tree $T$.
-Moreover, they also proved in \cite{LMS2022} that for any graph $G$, there exists an edge coloring using at most $\Delta^{2}$ colors that is both a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring.
-In other words, for any graph $G$ with maximum degree $\Delta$, $\chi'_{(0,1)}(G)\le \Delta^{2}$.
+In \cite{HL2017}, He and Lin studied $(s,t)$-relaxed strong edge coloring of {\em trees} and constructed a $(0,\Delta-1)$-relaxed strong $(\Delta+1)$-edge-coloring for any given tree $T$ with maximum degree $\Delta$.
+Later, Lu{\v{z}}ar, Mockov{\v{c}}iakov{\'a} and Sot{\'a}k \cite{LMS2022} observed that the coloring provided by He and Lin is also a semistrong edge coloring, which immediately implies $\chi'_{ss}(T)\le \Delta+1$ for any tree $T$.
+Moreover, they proved in \cite{LMS2022} that for any graph $G$, there exists an edge coloring using at most $\Delta^{2}$ colors that is both a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring.
+(Hence, every graph $G$ with maximum degree $\Delta$ satisfies $\chi'_{(0,1)}(G)\le \Delta^{2}$.)

-Inspired by their work in \cite{LMS2022}, in solving Conjecture \ref{conjecture-semi}, we construct an edge coloring which is both a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring, and thus we also prove the following.
+Inspired by their work in \cite{LMS2022}, in addressing \Cref{conjecture-semi}, we construct an edge coloring that is simultaneously a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring, thereby establishing the following result.